crowdsourcing-class/crowdsourcing-class.github.io/company-profile.md

 - What are the quality concerns, and how does the company do quality control?
 - How does the company benefit from user contributions?

-Turn in a short writeup (~ 1 page) answering these questions by <b>Wednesday, September 25</b>.
-Your presentation slides are due on the day you give your presentation.
+You will do research on the company, and [fill out a questionnaire about the company](https://docs.google.com/forms/d/1cEkW2h2xwVyKaXriKR7PqroPDjQZE34AKPoRP-lUV5Y/viewform?usp=send_form) by <b>Wednesday, September 10</b>.
+See the HW description for more details.

 Your TA will give an example presentation for Intrade.
 [Here are her slides.](https://docs.google.com/presentation/d/1IJJ0MfVyxHLJDAh2eVFHCL3ba1IRtsR5rpQf8M6VkTg/edit#slide=id.ge736661f_022)

+Here are some companies that you could profile:
 * [ODesk](https://www.odesk.com)
 * [CrowdFlower](http://www.crowdflower.com)
 * [Threadless](https://www.threadless.com/how-it-works/)